dsofe/lit_notes/repo/review-firms-owned-poc-2022.md

 &#10148; **For firms that did not apply for financing (in the previous year), reasons varied across the groups:**

 &rarr; *Top reasons for not applying for financing by race/ethnicity:*
-&ensp;&ensp; (% of firms in each racial/ethnic group whose primary reason for not applying is...)
+&ensp;&ensp; (i.e., % of firms in each racial/ethnic group whose primary reason for not applying is...)
   - White-owned firms, 50%--"had sufficient funding"
   - Asian-owned firms, 34%--"debt averse"
   - Hispanic-owned firms, 26%--"had sufficient funding"